Accounts

 To interact with smart contracts, store, send, and receive Venom tokens within the network, users must have a wallet account.
 A wallet account is a smart contract designed for this purpose in the Venom network.

 When a user wants to transfer funds from a controlled wallet account to another wallet account, they send a signed external message to the initial wallet account.
-The wallet account verifies the sender and permits them to pay for the transaction fee from their balance, then it transfers funds from the initial wallet account to the receiving wallet account.
+The wallet account verifies the sender and permits them to pay for the transaction fee from their balance.
+Then it transfers funds from the initial wallet account to the receiving wallet account.

 To send tokens to another wallet account, one must have knowledge of the recipient's address.
 An important concept here is that it is possible to calculate an address even before the contract is deployed on the network and send funds to it.
-This means that anyone can send tokens to a recipient whose contract has not yet been deployed, and those tokens will be accepted and the contract can be deployed.
+This means that anyone can send tokens to a recipient whose contract has not yet been deployed, and those tokens will be accepted, and the contract can be deployed.

 Default wallet